Skythrew/pawnote/packages/README.md

 # Pawnote - Internal packages

-Inside Pawnote, we use internal packages that is re-used across platforms, so we don't have to write stuff everytime twice.
+Inside Pawnote, we use internal packages that is re-used across platforms, so we don't have to write stuff twice.

 1. [`api`](./api/): Contains code to call Pronote's API.
 Here, we export functions that works on every platforms.
 2. [`i18n`](./i18n/): Contains locales for Pawnote.
 Everyone can help in the translations, just make a Pull Request !